fugazi/douglasfugazi-wtf/src/pages/contact.md

     weight: 5
 template: contact
 ---

-To get in touch fill the form below.
+To get in touch with me fill the form below.
+Also contact me via [LinkedIn](https://www.linkedin.com/in/douglasfugazi).